We think this movie stands out for:

 What parents need to know

 Parents need to know that the tank engines in this video act like real kids, which means they get disgruntled and frustrated.
 But also like real kids, these tanks, let by Thomas, learn their way out of it.
 Thomas presents a positive role model for all.
-There are no scenes to be concerned about.
+There are lessons about teamwork, overcoming jealousy, and behaving altruistically.

 What's the story?